 MSU Policies relating to personal and community safety and respect:

 MSU Police Department operates a timely warning emergency notification system through e-mail, text message and voice message to phones with campus safety warnings and information.
 The MSU campus also has an outdoor speaker system used to launch severe weather warning sirens and/or an audible message detailing actions to take.
 On the first Saturday of each month at 1:00 p.m., the severe weather warning sirens are tested and that includes a pre-siren and post-siren audible message to test the speakers.

 The Office of Institutional Equity (OIE) accepts reports regarding any matters related to discrimination, harassment, sexual misconduct, relationship violence, and stalking.
 Individuals can report incidents to the OIE by completing an online Public Incident reporting form or by calling, emailing, or visiting the OIE office.
 Visit https://civilrights.msu.edu/ to learn more about reporting.

-MSU operates a telephone and web reporting Hotline that provides an anonymous method to report known or suspected misconduct for MSU related to fiscal matters, conflicts of interest, employment, medical/HIPAA, research, safety, athletics, discrimination/harassment, privacy, retaliation, or any other are of legal, policy, or ethical concern.
-The University prohibits retaliation against any individual who makes a report in good faith of known or suspected misconduct. http://misconduct.msu.edu/index.html
+MSU operates a telephone and web reporting Misconduct Hotline that provides an anonymous method to report known or suspected misconduct for MSU related to fiscal matters, conflicts of interest, employment, medical/HIPAA, research, safety, athletics, discrimination/harassment, privacy, retaliation, or any other are of legal, policy, or ethical concern.
+The University prohibits retaliation against any individual who makes a report in good faith of known or suspected misconduct. https://misconduct.msu.edu/

 The MSU Behavioral Threat Assessment Team (http://btat.msu.edu) receives referrals by phone, e-mail, or online concerning cases of individuals engaged in behavior that might be a threat to self or others.
 The multi-disciplinary team helps evaluate and support both the individual situation and the community surrounding the individuals (faculty, staff, administrators).